rolling-scopes-school/tasks/tasks/eCommerce-Application/Readme.md

 The application is to be developed in teams of three 👨‍💻👩‍💻👨‍💻.
 Don't forget to register your team on the RS School App via this [link](https://app.rs.school/course/team-distributions?course=js-fe-2023Q1) before you start working on the project.

+## Task Submission to Mentor and Cross-Check Rules

+1. For the mentor review, each team member will submit their work individually.
+This means that each member is responsible for demonstrating their individual contributions to the project.

+2. For the cross-check review, only the team lead will submit.
+The team lead will be responsible for consolidating the contributions of the team into a single submission.

 ## Technology Stack 💻📚

 Teams can choose whether or not to use a framework for the project.
 Options include popular frameworks like React ⚛️, Angular 🅰️, or Vue 🟢.
 If you prefer, you can also develop the application without using any of these frameworks.